 • Money, shares or other investments

-If you’ve sold an asset to someone you know for less than its true value
+If you sell an asset to someone you know for less than its true value

-Giving away or selling assets like this is known as a ‘transaction at an undervalue’.
+This is called a ‘transaction at an undervalue’.

-These time limits don't apply if the OR can show you were trying to hide money from your creditors when you gave away or sold the asset.
+These time limits do not apply if the OR can show you tried to hide money.

 How will the OR know about my payments or assets?